 The large number of people receiving health care who take multiple medications and the complexity of managing those medications make medication reconciliation an important safety issue.
-In medication reconciliation, a clinician compares the medications a resident should be using (and is actually using) to the new medications that are ordered for the resident and resolves any discrepancies.
+In medication reconciliation, a clinician compares the medications a patient or resident should be using (and is actually using) to the new medications that are ordered for the patient or resident and resolves any discrepancies.

 The Joint Commission recognizes that organizations face challenges with medication reconciliation.
-The best medication reconciliation requires a complete understanding of what the resident was prescribed and what medications the resident is actually taking.
-It can be difficult to obtain a complete list from every resident in an initial encounter, and accuracy is dependent on the resident's ability and willingness to provide this information.
+The best medication reconciliation requires a complete understanding of what the patient or resident was prescribed and what medications the patient or resident is actually taking.
+It can be difficult to obtain a complete list from every patient or resident in an initial encounter, and accuracy is dependent on the patient's or resident's ability and willingness to provide this information.
 A good faith effort to collect this information is recognized as meeting the intent of the requirement.
 As health care evolves with the adoption of more sophisticated systems (such as centralized databases for prescribing and collecting medication information), the effectiveness of these processes will grow.

 This National Patient Safety Goal (NPSG) focuses on the risk points of medication reconciliation.
-The elements of performance in this NPSG are designed to help organizations reduce negative resident outcomes associated with medication discrepancies.
+The elements of performance in this NPSG are designed to help organizations reduce negative patient or resident outcomes associated with medication discrepancies.
 Some aspects of the care process that involve the management of medications are addressed in the standards rather than in this goal.
-These include coordinating information during transitions in care both within and outside of the organization (PC.02.02.01), resident education on safe medication use (PC.02.03.01), and communications with other providers (PC.04.02.01).
+These include coordinating information during transitions in care both within and outside of the organization (PC.02.02.01), patient and resident education on safe medication use (PC.02.03.01), and communications with other providers (PC.04.02.01).

-In settings where medications are not routinely prescribed or administered, this NPSG provides organizations with the flexibility to decide what medication information they need to collect based on the services they provide to residents.
-It is often important for clinicians to know what medications the resident is taking when planning care, treatment, and services, even in situations where medications are not used.
-A new requirement in this NPSG addresses the resident role in medication safety: it requires organizations to inform the resident about the importance of maintaining updated medication information.
+In settings where medications are not routinely prescribed or administered, this NPSG provides organizations with the flexibility to decide what medication information they need to collect based on the services they provide to patients and residents.
+It is often important for clinicians to know what medications the patient or resident is taking when planning care, treatment, and services, even in situations where medications are not used.
+A new requirement in this NPSG addresses the role of patients and residents in medication safety: it requires organizations to inform the patient or resident about the importance of maintaining updated medication information.

-Maintain and communicate accurate resident medication information.
+Maintain and communicate accurate patient and resident medication information.

 There is evidence that medication discrepancies can affect outcomes.
-Medication reconciliation is intended to identify and resolve discrepancies-it is a process of comparing the medications a resident is taking (and should be taking) with newly ordered medications.
+Medication reconciliation is intended to identify and resolve discrepancies-it is a process of comparing the medications a patient or resident is taking (and should be taking) with newly ordered medications.
 The comparison addresses duplications, omissions, and interactions, and the need to continue current medications.
 The types of information that clinicians use to reconcile medications include (among others) medication name, dose, frequency, route, and purpose.
 Organizations should identify the information that needs to be collected to reconcile current and newly ordered medications and to safely prescribe medications in the future.

-Obtain information (for example, name, dose, route, frequency, duration, purpose) on the medications the resident is currently taking when he or she is admitted to or accepted into the organization.
+Obtain information (for example, name, dose, route, frequency, duration, purpose) on the medications the patient or resident is currently taking when he or she is admitted to or accepted into the organization.
 This information is documented in a list or other format that is useful to those who manage medications.

-Note 1: The organization obtains the resident's medication information when the resident enters the organization.
-This information is updated when the resident's medications change, for example, after treatment in another setting, such as a hospital or physician's office.
+Note 1: The organization obtains the patient's or resident's medication information when he or she enters the organization.
+This information is updated when the patient's or resident's medications change, for example, after treatment in another setting, such as a hospital or physician's office.